-Members of all segments of the social media research community are encouraged to submit proposals.
+Members of all section-dividers of the social media research community are encouraged to submit proposals.
 To foster interaction and exchange of ideas, the workshops will be kept small, with up to 40 participants.

 The format of workshops will be determined by their organizers.
 The two main criteria for the selection of the workshops will be the following:

 Workshop organizers who want to publish the papers from their workshop (or significant portions of it) will have the opportunity to do so through workshop proceedings by the AAAI Press.
 For a list of last year's workshops see https://www.icwsm.org/2020/index.html#workshops_schedule.

 Proposals for workshops should be no more than five (5) pages in length (10pt, single column, with reasonable margins), written in English, and should contain the following:

 Please email your proposal in a single file to the workshop chairs at email@example.com before the deadline.
 For additional information please contact the workshop chairs at the same address.

 (All deadlines are on 23:59:59 Anywhere on Earth)

 (ICWSM-2021 Workshop Chairs | firstname.lastname@example.org)